pojntfx/notes/src/2019/05/cluster-platform-diagram-overview.md

-# Single Diagram Cluster Platform
+# Cluster Platform Diagram Overview

 > This is the hyper-imperative version that gives you as much control as possible.
 Feel free to implement your own architecture.